vishwashb/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-I received my PhD degree from Computer Science Department at [University of Warwick](https://www.warwick.ac.uk) in 2020.
-My research topic centered around developing neural models for the task of stepwise text illustration.
-Prior to this, I received my Bachelors degree (2015) in Computer Science and Engineering from [Indian Institute of Technology Ropar](http://www.iitrpr.ac.in), India.
+I hold a PhD in Computer Science from the  [University of Warwick](https://www.warwick.ac.uk), awarded in 2020, where my research focused on developing neural models for stepwise text illustration.
+Prior to this, I earned a Bachelor's degree in Computer Science and Engineering from the [Indian Institute of Technology (IIT) Ropar](http://www.iitrpr.ac.in) in 2015.

-I have been part of the NLP research group.
-My primary research interests include semantics, joint representation of images and texts.
-I am continuously working towards developing Machine Learning and Deep Learning based solutions for many tasks lying at the intersection of Natural Language Processing and Computer Vision.
-Besides my primary research-area of natural language processing, I also work on data mining and knowledge graphs.
-I actively do industrial collaborations and worked previously in the ecommerce sector as a Software Development Engineer.
+My academic journey includes being a part of the NLP research group at Warwick and Alan Turing Institute London, where I concentrated on semantics and the joint representation of images and text.
+My primary research interests lie at the intersection of Natural Language Processing (NLP) and Computer Vision, with a focus on leveraging Deep Learning techniques to address multidisciplinary challenges.
+Additionally, I explore complementary areas such as data mining and knowledge graphs.

+Beyond academia, I actively collaborate with industry partners to translate research into practical solutions.
+I bring hands-on experience from my previous role as a Software Development Engineer in the e-commerce sector, where I developed scalable and innovative technologies.